-STANDARD AGENDA FOR DISC CIPLINARY HEARING.
 Action Actioned by: Introduction Introduce members present.
 Confirm that meeting is taking place under Formal Disciplinary Policy.
-Confirm that those present have had adequate time to prepare.
+Canfirm that those present have had adequate time to prepare.
 Ensure that employee is aware of right to representation.
 Advise of format of meeting Read out allegation/complaint from copy of letter to staff member advising of meeting.
-Confirm acceptance and understanding of process at this stage.
+Confirm acceptance and understanding of pracess at this stage.
 Hand over to Chairperson.
 Outline specific requirements, housekeeping etc. Invite Line Manager/ Service Manager to outline allegation.
-Human Resources Representative [Line Manager in case of informal counselling stage and at Stage 1.
+Human Resources Representative [Line Manager in case of informal courselling stage and at Stage 1.
 Service Manager/ Human Resources representative at Stage 2).
 Allegation Outline the nature of the complaint, providing supporting evidence etc. line Manager/Service Manager Response The employee responds to the charges and presents his/her defence.
-Cross questions Emplayee/Employee Representative Chairperson may facilitate cross-questioning by Line Manager and/or employee/representative.
+Employee/Employee Representative Cross questions Chairperson may facilitate cross-questioning by Line Manager and/or employee/representative.
 Chairperson